 Core Surf Program

-THE SURFER KIDS CORE SURF PROGRAM offers surf lessons to marginalized children from the poorest communities in Mossel Bay.
-Free of charge.
+THE SURFER KIDS CORE SURF PROGRAM offers surf training to marginalized children from the poorest communities in Mossel Bay.
+The program runs 5 days a week and there is no charge.
 The only requirement for membership is a commitment to the program.

 Boys under 8 and girls under 10 are recruited into the program with the help of a community coordinator, in cooperation with TM Ndanda and Ridgeview Primary Schools, located amidst the townships of Isazane, Isinyonka and Fairview, known collectively as JCC Camp or Joe Slovo Village.